Data-driven multiscale modeling for correcting dynamical systems: Experiments

 where $S_{\text{hr}} - D^{+}(S_{\text{lr}})$ are the details of $S_{\text{hr}}$ which are not reflected in $S_{\text{lr}}$.
 The additional input $S_{\text{lr}}$ is given by an oracle using ground truth data in the training and evaluation sets.

 This experiment estimates the value in having a high-quality, higher-confidence prediction $S_{\text{lr}}$, in addition to $q_{\text{hr}}$, when predicting the details of $S_{\text{hr}}$.
 That is, the experiment estimates the value in starting the prediction of $S_{\text{hr}}$ by first locking in a coarse-grained version of the target, and separately enhancing it with finer-scale features.
-The two prediction tasks are illustrated in Figure~\ref{fig:bdillust} and results are included in Table~\ref{tab:buildup}, discussed below.
+The two prediction tasks are illustrated in Figure~\ref{fig:bdillust}.